bonsai-rx/docs/articles/reactive-windowtrigger.md

 ### Related Operators

-Use [`BufferTrigger`](xref:Bonsai.Reactive.BufferTrigger) instead to group elements into zero or more buffers based on notifications from a second sequence.
+Use [`BufferTrigger`](xref:Bonsai.Reactive.BufferTrigger) instead to group elements into zero or more buffers using notifications from the second sequence.

 Use [`Window`](xref:Bonsai.Reactive.Window) instead if you want to specify a dynamic close condition.